2025 Mazda MX-5 Miata RF

 8.5/10

-A decent amount of driver assistance features come standard on the Miata.
+A decent number of driver assistance features come standard on the Miata.
 Adaptive cruise control, however, comes on the Grand Touring only.
 The blind-spot warning system definitely comes in handy because of the RF's big blind spots.

-A decent amount of driver assistance features come standard on the Miata.
+A decent number of driver assistance features come standard on the Miata.
 Adaptive cruise control, however, comes on the Grand Touring only.
 The blind-spot warning system definitely comes in handy because of the RF's big blind spots.

 Storage